88lex/sa-guide/README.md

 # sa-guide : Guide to creating service accounts and using them with rclone copy/sync

+Multiple service accounts (SAs) along with a rotation script such as sasync can be useful when you need to sync or copy large amounts of data up to or between google drive accounts.
+The daily limit for uploads using a single gsuite account is 750GB.
+Each service account has its own quota.
+So 10 service accounts will have a combined upload quota of 7.5TB (10 x 750GB).
+Below is a guide and some tools to help you get it all working.

 [1.
 Setup - This guide](https://github.com/88lex/sa-guide)

+Tools:

 [2. sa-gen - Creating Service Accounts](https://github.com/88lex/sa-gen)